The Best of Both Worlds

 Bob-Izumi-Blue-Heron-2

 The spring fishing for walleye can be dynamite in the Spanish River and in the bays nearby.
 The post-spawn fish can be caught using live bait or artificials.
-Personally I’ve never used live bait on the many trips I’ve done fishing this area on the northern shore of Lake Huron.
+Personally, I’ve never used live bait on the many trips I’ve done fishing this area on the northern shore of Lake Huron.
 Traditional ball-head jigs like the Berkley Essentials in 1/8, ¼ and 3/8-ounce sizes will do the trick.
 Some of my favourite soft baits to put on the jigs are the PowerBait 3” Ribbontail grubs; 3.8” Power Swimmers and Gulp 4” grubs and 3” minnows.

 Bob-Izumi-Blue-Heron-3

-As these walleyes progress into the summer they can be found on the breaks into deeper water on the many points, shoals and saddles in the area.
+As these walleye progress into the summer they can be found on the breaks into deeper water on the many points, shoals and saddles in the area.
 The pike are abundant both in the coloured, fertile waters of the Spanish River and throughout the clear, open waters of the main lake.
 Early in the season they are predictable and easy to find in the shallow, weed filled bays near their spawning areas.
 As the season progresses many of the larger ones relate to rock or deeper weeds.

 Bob-Izumi-Blue-Heron-4